 Dining arrangements, including breakfast, will vary by location and we may require guests to book on arrival.
 Guests will be informed of this on check-in when they collect their bedroom key.

 Q: I want to cancel/postpone my hotel stay.
 How do I do this?

-We will also happily change the date on any advance purchase or flexible booking due to arrive after 1 December.
+Our cancellation policy allows you to cancel or change your booking up to midday, the day before arrivel.
+We will happily change the date on any advance purchase or flexible booking due to arrive after 1 December.
 Please contact [email protected] if you booked directly.

 If you have booked through an Online Travel Agency e.g. Booking.com or Expedia, you will need to contact them directly to cancel or change your booking.